2015 Private Wealth Industry Outlook

 Organizational risk must be constantly monitored, managed, and reevaluated.
 Establishing a master risk framework provides structure around risk management for the organization, however the family, the Board, and the employees must all be responsible and accountable.

 There are many internal and external factors that create opportunity for risks to emerge such as:

 - Reputational risk

 - Fraud risk

-Controls and technology work in partnership to provide vigilance around fraud prevention and detection, while creating new opportunity for the organisation to thrive in a competitive industry.
-The organisation must create a culture of transparency to avoid potentially costly mistakes in risk management by:
+Controls and technology work in partnership to provide vigilance around fraud prevention and detection, while creating new opportunity for the organization to thrive in a competitive industry.
+The organization must create a culture of transparency to avoid potentially costly mistakes in risk management by:

 - Educating the family on best practices for staffing and fraud detection

 The key to effective use of technology at the family office is the ability to access, analyze, manipulate, and report the data.
 In order to evaluate the family office needs and assess the anticipated returnon investment, the organization should: